Keelung: Climate

 Keelung has a humid subtropical climate (Köppen Cfa) with a yearly rainfall average upwards of 3700 mm.
 It has long been noted as one of the wettest and gloomiest cities in the world; the effect is related to the Kuroshio Current.
 Although it is one of the coolest cities of Taiwan, winters are still short and warm, whilst summers are long, relatively dry and hot, temperatures can peek above 26 °C during a warm winter day, while it can dip below 27 °C during a rainy summer day, much like the rest of northern Taiwan.
 However its location on northern mountain slopes means that due to orographic lift, rainfall is heavier during fall and winter, the latter during which a northeasterly flow prevails.
 During summer, southwesterly winds dominate and thus there is a slight rain shadow effect.
-Fog is most serious during winter and spring, when relative humidity levels are also highest.
+Fog is most serious during winter and spring, when relative humidity levels are also highest.In June 2017, the city experienced severe flooding during the June 2017 Taiwan rainstorm.